 Signing the Power of Attorney in Spain is the cheapest and quickest.
 Is this not possible?
-Then you can also sign in a Spanish embassy or consulate in your own country (depending on waiting lists).
-In worst case you could also sign at your local notary.
+Then you can also sign at a Spanish embassy or consulate in your own country (depending on waiting lists).
+In the worst case, you could also sign at your local notary.
 In this case, though, you´ll have extra costs from the notary, the Apostle of The Hague and possibly a legal translation.

 The legal investigation

 The Spanish notary is not responsible for the checks of the legality or debts of the property.
 Neither for the correct registrations or tax payment after completion.
-It´s advisable to no try to cut back on that one percent of the purchase price and contract a good lawyer/solicitor to carry out the legal investigation.
+It´s advisable to not try to cut back on that one percent of the purchase price and contract a good lawyer/solicitor to carry out the legal investigation.
 Especially if you buy in the countryside!
 The legal situation is difficult because of the different layers of laws (for example in relation to the DAFO certificate).
 Besides of this the lawyer is the only professional that has the right education for this work.
-If a real estate agent makes a mistake or judgement error, you´ll have far more problems and costs.
-The same goes of course for a gestor (administration office / accountant).
-Also he´s the only one with a relevant professional liability insurance.
+If a real estate agent makes a mistake or judgment error, you´ll have far more problems and costs.
+The same goes of course for a gestor (administration office/accountant).
+Also, he´s the only one with the relevant professional liability insurance.

 Private purchase contract